sgioldasis/development-vm/README.md

 <https://gist.github.com/tknerr/291b765df23845e56a29>
 <https://github.com/vovimayhem/vagrant-guest_ansible>

+If you want to clone the repo you need to install [Git](https://git-scm.com/downloads) otherwise you can just download the repo as a ZIP file.

 ## Usage

-Clone (or download) this repo, cd to the folder and type `vagrant up` from your terminal.
-For example:
+Clone (or download) this repo to a local folder on your machine.
+Open your terminal, `cd` to the above folder and type `vagrant up`.
+For example if you are using Git you can type the following:

 ```bash
 git clone https://github.com/sgioldasis/development-vm.git